-Thankfully, how you calculate the estimated Chapter 13 plan payment is mostly form based, which we incorporate into the Chapter 13 calculators below.
-Below are two calculators providing a Quick estimate and a Precise estimate.
+Thankfully, how you calculate the estimated Chapter 13 plan payment is mostly form-based, which we incorporate into the Chapter 13 calculators below.
 The Quick estimate uses the Chapter 13 Calculation of Disposable Income.
 That is to say, your disposable income will go towards the plan for most Chapter 13 cases.
 On the other hand, the Precise estimate uses the Chapter 13 Calculation of Disposable Income and both Schedule I (Income) and Schedule J (expenses).
-If you opt to use the Chapter 13 precise calculator route, contact one of our analysts to review the data as we do not currently show the Schedule I and J results at the end of the calculator.

 How is the Georgia Chapter 13 plan payment calculated?

-Georgia Chapter 13 plan payments depends on several factors.
+Georgia Chapter 13 plan payments depend on several factors.
 For example,

 - Mortgage Arrearage — You must catch up on the balance of past due mortgage payments to keep your house in Chapter 13.
 In addition, you also must pay your normal mortgage payments outside of the plan.

 - Car Loans — You may have several options for paying a car loan.
 One such option includes lowering your car loan payments, assuming you meet requirements.
 Typically, most debtors pay their car loans in full through the Chapter 13 plan to save money.